concord-consortium/lab/readme.md

 [npm](http://npmjs.org/), the Node Package Manager has been included as part of [nodejs](http://nodejs.org/) since version 0.6.3.

-The nosql document-oriented [CouchDB](http://couchdb.apache.org/) database server is installed to support persistence for the Lab server.

 To install the latest stable versions of node and couchdb you first need to add these PPA repositories:

 1. [node PPA repo](https://launchpad.net/~chris-lea/+archive/node.js/)